Sebastiaan40/cyclops_paper/paper/draft.md

 and easily place snapshots in the paper.

-The simulation is created using Finitewave (<https://github.com/finitewave/Finitewave>), an open-source Python package for a wide range of tasks in modeling cardiac electrophysiology using finite-difference methods.
+The simulation is created using Finitewave (<https://github.com/finitewave/Finitewave>), an open-source Python package for a wide range of tasks in modelling cardiac electrophysiology using finite-difference methods.
 The main argument for using Finitewave is its clear and transparent implementation of the models which allows us to verify its correctness.
 Furthermore, the intuitive interface and lots of examples make it easy to create, evaluate, and adjust simulations.